 Gas Tank Dangers

-Keep in mind that the average American auto, SUV or car has a capacity of between 12 and 20 gallons in its fuel tank.
+The average American auto, SUV, or car has a capacity of between 12 and 20 gallons in its fuel tank.
 Now consider this: A single gallon of gasoline has explosive power equal to six sticks of dynamite.
 That means a full 20-gallon tank has the explosive power of 120 sticks of dynamite.

 Such car fire accidents shouldn’t happen.
 After all, if passengers can survive in a collision unscathed, then the vehicle’s fuel lines and gas tank also should stay in one piece.
 But due to design defects and manufacturing defects, the gas tank or fuel lines can rupture and cause a devastating car fire.